 Appropriate personal protective equipment, including hard hats, shall be worn whilst connecting and disconnecting portable earthing equipment to reduce the risk of injury due to falling equipment.
-Refer PR D 78101 General Requirements for Electrical Work, sections 11, 15 and 16.

 A person using portable earthing equipment could be at risk of cutting their hand or have a protruding glass fibre penetrating the skin of the hand.
 An initial inspection of the operating stick shall be conducted to identify any such conditions prior to it being further handled.
-Refer PR D 78205 Inspection and Care of Portable Earthing Equipment for the High Voltage System, sections 4 and 5.
 Working gloves shall be worn whilst working with portable earths.

-To avoid the hazard of possible electric shock during the application of portable earthing equipment, the steps as described in Section 4.2 shall be strictly adhered to.
+To avoid the hazard of possible electric shock during the application of portable earthing equipment, the steps as described in Section 5.2 shall be strictly adhered to.